Placeblock/BetterInventories/README.md

 - Clean management of different parts of the GUI (Components)
 - Listen to button clicks
 - Customizable click sound
-- Switch Inventory and update size without centering the player's cursor
+- Switch Inventory and update GUI size without centering the player's cursor
 - Text input using Anvil
 - And many more...